beginner-corp/slack/readme.md

 slack.api.test({hello:'word'}, console.log)
 ```

-Usage with es2015 works well too.
-This module itself is writen using [Babel](http://babeljs.io/).
+Usage with es2015 works well too being that `slack` itself is writen using [Babel](http://babeljs.io/).
 Also nice, you can specify only the methods you need which can be nice to trim the payload if you using `slack` in a web browser.

 ```javascript
 import test from 'slack/methods/api.test'